xiugaze/andreano.dev/site/website/input/info/info.md

 ---
 title: "info"
-# styles: ["timeline.css"]
 ---

-I am an engineer and Machine Learning Master's student at Milwaukee School of Engineering.
 I'm currently working at SpaceX in Redmond, Washington as a software engineer.
+I am also working on my Master's in Machine Learning at MSOE.
 My passion sits at the intersection of hardware and software.
 My professional focuses are systems software, embedded systems, and computer architecture.
 I also enjoy PCB design, learning about compilers and programming languages, and tinkering with FPGAs.